 - Go the extra mile.
 You are creating an application portfolio that tells a college of your capabilities.

-- Submit an essay or writing sample to demonstrate your abilities (have someone read it over before you submit it…preferably someone in the Learning Center, a professor etc.)
+- Submit an essay or writing sample to demonstrate your abilities (have someone read it over before you submit it.
+We recommend someone in the Learning Labs or a professor etc.).

 - Ask for an interview in order to articulate your interest.